Carokitty17/Code-Skools/mac-vagrant.md

 * Click the [Open Anyway](images/mac-vagrant-image_3.png) button.

-5. Go back to your *Applications* folder and reopen Sublime Text.
+5. Go back to your *Applications* folder and reopen VSC Text.

-If you get a "Sublime Text is an application downloaded from the internet.
+If you get a "visual studio code is an application downloaded from the internet.
 Are you sure you want to open it?" warning message, click the "Open" button to open Sublime.

-If you need more help installing Sublime, review the [Sublime Text install video](https://vimeo.com/88292868).
+If you need more help installing Sublime or VSC, reach out to the instrucor or TA team.

 ### Program Two VirtualBox